Referências

 Freedman D, Diaconis P. On the histogram as a density estimator:L 2 theory.
 Zeitschrift für Wahrscheinlichkeitstheorie und Verwandte Gebiete.
 1981;57(4):453–476. doi:10.1007/bf01025868

-Tang Y, Horikoshi M, Li W. Ggfortify: Unified Interface to Visualize Statistical Result of Popular r Packages.
+Tang Y, Horikoshi M, Li W. ggfortify: Unified Interface to Visualize Statistical Result of Popular R Packages.
 Vol 8.; 2016. doi:10.32614/RJ-2016-060

 Rochon J, Gondan M, Kieser M. To test or not to test: Preliminary assessment of normality when comparing two independent samples.
 BMC Medical Research Methodology.
 2012;12(1). doi:10.1186/1471-2288-12-81

-Kanji G. 100 Statistical Tests.; 2006. doi:10.4135/9781849208499
+Kanji G. 100 Statistical Tests.
+SAGE Publications Ltd; 2006. doi:10.4135/9781849208499

 Curran-Everett D. Explorations in statistics: standard deviations and standard errors.
 Advances in Physiology Education.
 2008;32(3):203–208. doi:10.1152/advan.90123.2008